bradkeifer/esp32-HD44780/examples/lcd_tools/README.md

 * I don’t find any available address when running `lcd_detect` command.
   * Make sure your wiring connection is right.
+  * Make sure you have configured your project with correct I2C pin assignments.
   * Reset your LCD device, and then run `lcd_detect` again.
 * Install and run the [I2C Tools](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/i2c/i2c_tools) example from the [esp-idf](https://github.com/espressif/esp-idf/) to check that the I2C interface is working correctly.